Machado-Lab-UMD/machado-lab-umd.github.io/publications/index.md

 {% include section.html %}
 ## Highlighted

-{% include citation.html lookup="Complex Landscape of Structural Divergence" style="rich" %}
+{% include citation.html lookup="Evolutionary Consequences of Unusually Large Pericentric TE-rich Regions in the Genome of a Neotropical Fig Wasp" style="rich" %}

 {:.center}
 Check out our full list of publications here!